-Educator professional development focused on strategies that impact participation and success Component IB standards and practices Meaningful, relevant professional development opportunities are aligned with the DP/CP and designed to improve practice and engage students.
-The school's resources and support structures ensure the implementation of the IB programme(s) (Standard B2).
-Collaborative planning and reflection supports the implementation of the IB programme(s) (Standard C1).
-Teaching and learning reflects IB philosophy (Standard C3).
-Assessment at the school reflects IB assessment philosophy (Standard C4).
+Educator professional development focused on strategies that impact participation and success Component 2020 IB standards and practices Meaningful, relevant professional development opportunities are aligned with the DP/CP and designed to improve practice and engage students.
+The school funds and allocates resources that sustain and further develop its IB programme(s).
+(Leadership 5) The school ensures that leadership and teachers participate in appropriate and timely professional learning to inform their practice.
+(Teacher support 2) The school provides time and other resources for teachers to collaborate effectively in the implementation of IB programme(s).
+(Teacher support 3)